chuanluocs/EffectiveQM/README.md

 # Towards Effective Local Search for Qubit Mapping Problem

 *EffectiveQM* is an effective local search algorithm for solving qubit mapping problems.
-This repository contains the entire code implementation of *EffectiveQM*, the device coupling graph used in the experiment, the quantum circuits, raw data of experiments, and data tables after preliminary statistics.
+This repository contains the entire code implementation of *EffectiveQM*, the device coupling graph used in the experiment, the quantum circuits, full versions of the tables from the paper, and other data and tables related to the paper and *EffectiveQM*.

 ## Instructions for Building *EffectiveQM*